codenamesmyl/ptv-watcher/README.md

-# ptv-watcher
+# PTV Watcher
-WordPress plugin for finding and displaying PlaysTV videos using shortcodes.
+A WordPress plugin for searching and displaying PlaysTV highlights on your website using shortcodes.